bredikhin/your-own-rfid-gateway-written-in-nodejs/README.md

 into yet is the reader modules.
 The main reason is the fact that any specific implementation of such a module would rely heavily on the hardware being used.
-In other words, since there is no standard approach to the way RFID readers connect to gateways, every reader manufacturer (or even devices from the same manufacturer) requires its own reader module to be written.
+In other words, since there is no standard way for
+RFID readers to connect to gateways, every reader manufacturer (or even devices from the same manufacturer) requires its own reader module to be written.
 We are planning to examine some examples of